dart-backend/angel3-guide/front-end/jael/Strict-Resolution.md

 like type checks, which are manageable in Dart, are both unintuitive and verbose in a markup language.

 To compensate, Jael can enable or disable what can be referred to as *strict resolution*.
-`package:angel_jael` by default disables strict resolution, and `strictResolution` is available as a parameter to both the `jael` function in Angel, and the `Render()` constructor in Jael.
+`package:angel3_jael` by default disables strict resolution, and `strictResolution` is available as a parameter to both the `jael` function in Angel, and the `Render()` constructor in Jael.